emiliano-gandini-outeda/LibreCourse/README.md

 ---

-✨ *CourseTrackr is built to demonstrate clean Django architecture, scalability, and real-world feature planning.*
+✨ *LibreCourse is built to demonstrate clean Django architecture, scalability, and real-world feature planning.*

 ---